-Potty training doesn’t always happen in a matter of days or weeks.
+Potty training doesn’t happen in a matter of days or weeks.
 Gradual potty training can be a more relaxed and effective method for your child.

 The three-day potty training method doesn’t work for every child.
 Parents still give it a try, especially with how well it seems to work for everyone else.
 But those three days can come and go with children still in diapers.

-I potty trained my eldest in three days, but I didn’t do the same with my twins.
+While I potty trained my eldest in three days, I didn’t do the same with my twins.
 In fact, I don’t think I ever “started” potty training them.
 The learning process was such a slow approach I knew I had to share it with other parents who wanted something similar.

-How to implement gradual potty training
+How to practice gradual potty training

-Give your child an opportunity to wear undies
+1. Give your child an opportunity to wear undies

-Seems simple, right?
-Your child will better understand how to use the potty when he doesn’t have the crutch of his diapers.
-At home, put him in undies and explain he’ll pee in the potty, not his undies.
-Show examples of older siblings doing the same, and that he can have a chance to try it himself.
+Put him in undies and explain he can pee in the potty, not his undies.
+Show examples of older siblings doing the same, and that he can try it himself.
+He’ll also start getting excited about using undies, knowing that one day he’ll get to wear these all the time.

-Get the right gear
+2. Get the right gear

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Your child won’t be able to sit on it as easily and it might feel daunting to him.
-But it’s much easier to clean and transitions well to a regular potty.
-This seat will also need a bathroom step so he can climb on and off.
+Down the line, you can get a potty that goes over a regular toilet seat like this one.
+He won’t be able to sit on it as easily and it might feel daunting to him.
+But it’s much easier to clean and transitions well to a regular toilet.

 - Change of clothes